jeroenminderman/github-history-walkthrough/README.md

 - A simple means to ensure files in certain local directories will not be accidentally uploaded to the repository (using `.gitignore`); as well as the limitations of doing that.
 - One method to remove such files _permanently_ and rewrite the repository's history to ensure it cannot be retrieved in the remote.

+>## Note on the use of CLI commands in this walkthrough
+>Throughout this walkthrough, we use and illustrate Command Line Interface (CLI) commands to perform all local operations such as adding and removing files, committing to Git and pushing to Github.
+Note that most of these operations can also be done through various IDE interfaces (e.g. Windows File Explorer for file operations, and Git actions through e.g. the RStudio IDE interface).
+However, there are limits to the IDE option, and getting used to using the CLI for this purpose is recommended - for example the key `git filter-repo` command as described below is likely not implemented in any IDE.
+In this walkthrough, wherever we present a code block that looks like this -
+>```
+> git log
+>```
+>We assume this to mean commands that are entered into a CLI prompt (`>`), ___in the root of the Git repository we are working on___.
+There are various options for this depending on your operating system, e.g. [bash](https://www.freecodecamp.org/news/linux-command-line-bash-tutorial/) on Linux, [Terminal](https://support.apple.com/en-gb/guide/terminal/welcome/mac) in MacOS, and [git-bash](https://www.atlassian.com/git/tutorials/git-bash) on Windows.
+Note that RStudio has a built-in terminal interface which you can use in place of this for convenience.
+A publicly available introduction to CLI (third party) can be found [here](https://blog.testproject.io/2021/03/30/a-beginners-guide-to-command-line-interface-cli/) and [here](https://www.atlassian.com/git/tutorials/git-bash).

 ## Finding sensitive data file, removing locally, and pushing

+Note that in the current (most recent) state of the repository, the sensitive file in question (`data/secure/personal_data.csv`) has already been removed locally and this change has been pushed to the remote repository.

-We can see the commit history for an online repository by going to "commits" at the top of the file list under the Code tab:
+We can see the commit history for the repository by going to "commits" at the top of the file list under the Code tab:

 <img align="center" src="images/commit_history.jpg" width=75%>